Pavel-2004/csv-converter-4/README.md

 It follows the following steps:
 1) It initializes the function based on what type is selected
 2) It then converts all the data from the csv into an array
 3) Next it checks for errors in the errorCase function.
-There is an if statement for every type which can have a unique error checking statment in each.
-It can eiter return false or continue based on if the data is valid
+There is an if statement for every type which can have a unique error checking statement in each.
+It can either return false or continue based on if the data is valid
 4) Then it runs a filtering function for every specific broker in order to manipulate the data and put it into the correct format
 5) It then maps everything into the proper format and downloads it the user
-6) For this repository please disregard and options or searching functions.
+6) For this repository please disregard any options or searching functions.
 This repository only takes care of mapping the data.

 Adding a new broker
 1) Go into init.js and add the broker to the options variable.
 2) Go to the initAll function in submit.js and add a new type with the new broker name.
 Follow the same pattern.
-3) Inside of the errorCase function add an if statment with any custom function that checks if the format of the file is correct.
-Return false if it the format is not correct and return the coresponding filtering function if it correct.
+3) Inside of the errorCase function add an if statement with any custom function that checks if the format of the file is correct.
+Return false if it the format is not correct and return the corresponding filtering function if it is correct.
 4) Create a filtering function that filters and manipulates the data by looking at each row not including the header or any of the other rows.
 5) Add the mapToProperFormat function and specify how you want to map out this file based on indexes.
 Each index is of the original row and make it correspond to the final index in the proper format